-Assault is listed in the Penal Code as intentionally or knowingly (or recklessly or threatening) making offensive or provocative physical contact with another.
-Obviously the law is more complex than that, but for general purposes, Assault is the unlawful touching of another person.
+In Texas, Assault is when a person intentionally or knowingly (or recklessly or threatening) touches or threatens to touch a person in an unwanted or offensive manner.
+Obviously the statute is more complex than that, but for general purposes, Assault is the unlawful touching of another person.
 It can be a tap, slap, punch, or stab.
 Assault includes hitting with objects and weapons, and includes gunshots.

 Self Defense is the most common defense to assault.
 Self defense usually involves only using force after another person uses force.
 Simply put: The other person started it.
 Self defense may apply to a large number of assault cases, although the defense must be appropriate in relation to the initial assault by the other person.